Free Solo: Production

 Prior to filming, directors Elizabeth Chai Vasarhelyi and Jimmy Chin struggled with the ethical ramifications and decisions behind creating Free Solo, knowing Honnold could die on camera.
 Ultimately, they decided to go through with the film and devoted some time to documenting its own production process, with Chin and his camera crew discussing the challenge of not endangering climber Alex Honnold by distracting him or putting any pressure at all on him to attempt the climb.
 According to Vasarhelyi, filming without endangering Honnold was achieved only thanks to careful planning and practice.

 The production team captured 700 hours of footage using 12 cameras.
-This included cameramen on the ground, cameramen on the cliff face, remote trigger cameras, and a helicopter with a 1,000 mm lens to capture the 4k video.
-The cameramen were able to so effectively capture Honnold’s climb from different vantage points because they were all experienced climbers themselves.
+This included camera operators on the ground, camera operators on the cliff face, remote trigger cameras, and a helicopter with a 1,000 mm lens to capture the 4k video.
+The camera operators were able to so effectively capture Honnold’s climb from different vantage points because they were all experienced climbers themselves.
 Wireless mics could not be used to record sound from Honnold due to his distance from the cameras, so the filmmakers created a special recording device and had Honnold carry it inside his chalk bag.

 The film was made by National Geographic Partners, which at the time of the film's release was majority-owned by 21st Century Fox, with the remainder owned by the National Geographic Society.